aosabook/500lines/dagoba/dagoba.markdown

 [^ifadjacency]: The fancy term for this is "index-free adjacency".

-[^ponyexpress]: The Pony Express is still remembered today for delivering mail coast to coast in just ten days.
+[^ponyexpress]: Though only in operation for 18 months due to the arrival of the transcontinental telegraph and the outbreak of the American Civil War, the Pony Express is still remembered today for delivering mail coast to coast in just ten days.

 To alleviate this dismal performance most databases index over oft-queried fields, which turns an $O(n)$ search into an $O(log n)$ search.
 This gives considerably better search performance, but at the cost of some write performance and a lot of space --- indices can easily double the size of a database.
 Careful balancing of the space/time tradeoffs of indices is part of the perpetual tuning process for most databases.